Bringing the love and benefits of Therapy dogs to your school, university or workplace, Australia wide.

 Dogs must be at least one year of age to become a certified Therapy Dog.

-A pet dog for an individual or family in their home.
+This is essentially a pet!
+Our family pets can provide great benefits to our lives however their service is not formally recognised.
 They do not need to have formal training of any kind.
 They provide companionship and comfort to their owners and this can provide great psychological benefits.

 Companion Animals do not have public access privileges and should not be taken to schools, workplaces or in public locations.
 They are not the same as Therapy Dogs.

-A companion animal that provides emotional or therapeutic support to an individual with a mental health condition or emotional disorder simply by being present.
+A companion animal (pet) that provides informal emotional or psychological support to an individual with a mental health condition or emotional disorder simply by being present.

 Emotional support animals do not receive the same training as assistance dogs and do not have public access privileges.

 This tends to be a recognised category in the USA with little recognition in Australia.